 - If the patient can hear, indicate to them when they stop hearing the vibration.

 - Then bring the tuning fork close to the external auditory meatus.
 If the patient can still hear something that means that air conduction is better than bone conduction and the Rinne’s test is positive.

-- If the patient cannot hear anything, perform the test in the reverse order by first bringing the tuning fork to the auditory meatus and then placing it on the mastoid process.
-If the patient can hear the noise when the tuning fork is placed on the mastoid process; the Rinne’s test is negative.
+- If the patient cannot hear anything, perform the test in reverse order by first bringing the tuning fork to the auditory meatus and then placing it on the mastoid process.
+If the patient can hear the noise when the tuning fork is placed on the mastoid process; Rinne’s test is negative.

 - Repeat the same process on the other ear.

 A positive Rinne’s test is normal.
 In sensory neural deafness, air conduction is better than bone conduction, but both are reduced – reduced positive Rinne’s test.
 In conductive deafness Rinne’s test is negative.
 In mixed deafness, bone conduction is better than air conduction, but both are reduced.

 - Place a vibrating tuning fork in the middle of the forehead or the vertex.

 - Ask the patient whether the hearing is better in the right or left ear.